Ib01/MediaBeaver/README.md

 * Configuration Wizard Screen 1 add a copy option as well as the move option in the Action dropdown.
 Useful for testing.

-* Bell & Whistle - add a option to select common regular expressions in the Advanced config page.
+* Bell & Whistle - add a option to select common regular expressions in the Advanced config page

+* Test this on Freenas with a Custom Jail Plugin

+* Add log file viewer to web app component